a2stuff/a2d/res/notes/testplan.md

 * Delete the SELECTOR.LIST file from the startup disk, if it was present.
 Launch DeskTop.
 Verify that Shortcuts > Edit a Shortcut..., Shortcuts > Delete a Shortcut..., and Shortcuts > Run a Shortcut... are disabled.
 Add a shortcut.
 Verify that Shortcuts > Edit a Shortcut..., Shortcuts > Delete a Shortcut..., and Shortcuts > Run a Shortcut... are now enabled.

 * Launch DeskTop.
 Open 3 windows.
 Close the top one.
 Verify that the repaint is correct.
+* Launch DeskTop.
+Close all windows.
+Press an arrow key multiple times.
+Verify that only one volume icon is highlighted at a time.

 * For the following cases, "obscure a window" means to move a window to the bottom of the screen so that only the title bar is visible:
   * Launch DeskTop.
 Open a window with icons.
 View > by Name.
 Obscure the window.
 View > as Icons.
 Verify that the window contents don't appear on the desktop.
 Move the window so the contents are visible.
 Verify that it contains icons.